 Kate’s top is new, from Jonathan Saunders: This is known as the “Oval Cotton Sweater” and retailed at Matches Fashion for £358.

 The sweater came in a range of colours, including Raspberry and Green.
-The knit style was a theme in Jonathan Saunder’s collection.
-If you liked Kate’s sweater, some of these similar designs in other colourways may be appealing:
+The knit style was a theme in Jonathan Saunders’ collection.

-Mint Velvet frequently restock their plimsolls, and at the time of writing they have confirmed they are due a new shipment in June 2014.
-The brand currently sell similar pairs in a range of different colours, including these in nude leather and metallic.
+Mint Velvet frequently restock their plimsolls, and at the time of writing, they have confirmed they are due a new shipment in June 2014.
+The brand currently sells similar pairs in a range of different colours, including these in nude leather and metallic.

 Wine tasting and rafting